Codium-ai/cover-agent/README.md

   * `stderr`
   * `stdout`
   * Generated test

+### Additional logging
+If you set an environment variable `WANDB_API_KEY`, the prompts, responses, and additional information will be logged to [Weights and Biases](https://wandb.ai/).

 ### Using other LLMs
 This project uses LiteLLM to communicate with OpenAI and other hosted LLMs (supporting 100+ LLMs to date).
 To use a different model other than the OpenAI default you'll need to: